 6] App not available in your country or region

-Some developers or companies rollout apps only for few regions.
-Possible an app recommended by a friend of yours who lives in a different country is only available for his region, but not yours.
-Similarly, if you bought an app in one country or region, and then you moved to another one, apps you had might disappear.
+Some developers or companies roll out apps only for a few regions.
+Possibly an app recommended by a friend of yours who lives in a different country is only available for his region, but not yours.
+Similarly, if you bought an app in one country or region and then moved to another, the apps you had might disappear.

 7] Microsoft Family settings hiding an application

-If your account is managed by your parents, using Family Settings, then its possible that you are not allowed to install the app.
+If your account is managed by your parents, using Family Settings, then it’s possible that you are not allowed to install the app.
 It can also be because of age restrictions.
-Some apps and games are rated for a particular age group, and if you dont fall into that age group, you cannot install it.
+Some apps and games are rated for a particular age group; if you don’t fall into that age group, you cannot install them.

 8] Pending Restart after an update

 If you get any specific error or the app keeps failing to install, check if there is any pending restart after a recent update.
-You may need to restart your PC before you can install apps from Microsoft Store.
+You may need to restart your PC before installing apps from Microsoft Store.

 9] Reset the Microsoft Store cache